LeetLLM

 Context gathering and management

 The model needs enough context to make useful suggestions, but the live prompt budget is deliberately kept small because long prefills destroy latency.
-Even if the base model advertises a much larger context window, you can't simply stuff the whole repository into the keystroke path.
+Even if the base model advertises a much larger context window, you can't stuff the whole repository into the keystroke path.

 Context priority strategy